oracle-devrel/oci-arch-queue-oke-demo/oke-consumer/readme.md

 As we have created Secret and Scaled object now we have to create our deployment which can be created using following command below
 > _kubectl apply -f queue-oke.yaml_

-Please ensure you have provide value of *DP_ENDPOINT* and *QUEUE_ID* in *queue-oke.yaml* before running above command.
+Please ensure you have provided value of *DP_ENDPOINT* and *QUEUE_ID* in *queue-oke.yaml* before running above command.
 This will ensure our consumer is up and running.
 #### <u>Observing the Consumer running</u>

 In order to check if all resources are created , you can use following command (assuming it is created in default namespace)
 > *k get all -n default*

-However we will not be able to see any pods as there are not any visible messages in the queue , in order to view consumer pods you can send test messages from queue console , please check link below for sending test message from queue console(Check Using the Console section on given hyperlink).
+However we will not be able to see any pods as there are not any visible messages in the queue , in order to view consumer pods you can send test messages from queue console or you can run producer component as well, please check link below for sending test message from queue console(Check Using the Console section on given hyperlink).
 [Send Test Message to Queue](https://docs.oracle.com/en-us/iaas/Content/queue/publish-messages.htm#example-manage)

 ## Notes/Issues